thoriso-watson/SnakeProject/labs/2-cross-check/README.md

-     However, while a constructive expression of correctness is hard, if you have multiple implementations of the same interface, *detecting* incorrectness is often easy: for each input or test you have simply run each different implementation on the same inputs and check if the output is identical.
+     However, while a constructive expression of correctness is hard, if you have multiple implementations of the same interface, *detecting* incorrectness is often easy: for each input or test you have simply run each different implementation on the same input and check if the output is identical.
 If they differ, and the input was legal, then at least one is wrong.